alexcpn/presto_in_kubernetes/testqueries.md

 ADD COLUMN
 ```

-- 3. Inserting into a table with transaction -Does not work now!
+- 3. Inserting into a table with transaction -Not working - not possible from Trino now

 ```
 trino:default> INSERT INTO test4.employee5 VALUES